 WHAT’S YOUR ENNEAGRAM TYPE?

 I’ve always been hesitant to jump in on the trends.
 I’ll get there, but I want to do it on my own terms.
-I also get bored easily, and bounce from one creative idea to the next.
+I also get bored easily and bounce from one creative idea to the next.
 I tend to procrastinate, but I always complete the project.
 I’m usually “fashionably late” but enjoy bringing humor to the group.
-I like to think I’m optimistic and encouraging to others.
-Sometimes I get bogged down by my own emotions, and get energized from time spent alone.
+Regardless of my downfalls, I like to think I’m optimistic and encouraging to others.
+Sometimes my emotions overwhelm me, so I find energy in spending time alone.

 Why is this?

-You may have your own list of things you recognize in yourself (your strengths and weaknesses, personality traits, tendencies) or you may have no idea what your inclinations are.
+You may have your own list of things you recognize in yourself (your strengths and weaknesses, personality traits, tendencies).
+However, you may have no idea what your inclinations are!

-What I enjoyed about “The Road Back to You” is it is specifically written for Christian readers and connects your “type” to your spirituality.
-It addresses what pitfalls (or sins) you are most prone to, and what your spiritual gifts are.
+Particularly, I enjoyed how the book uses the connection of Christian morals to discover your type from a spiritual viewpoint.
+It also addresses what pitfalls (or sins) you are most prone to, and what your spiritual gifts are.

 THE 9 TYPES ON THE ENNEAGRAM